-Prerequisites: PN 130 and PN 135 both with a grade of "C or higher and PN 131 with a passing grade
+Prerequisites: Admission to the Practical Nursing Program,.
+PN 130 with a grade of C or higher and PN 131 with a passing grade and PN 135 with a grade of C or higher.

 This clinical course applies concepts from Maternal Child I. Emphasis is placed on the nursing process and meeting the basic needs of the maternal child client.
-45 clinical brs /semester.
+45 clinical hrs./semester.